Understanding DNS

 • If you control the domains being resolved, increase their TTL.

-• If your ServiceEntry is only needed by a few workloads, limit its scope with exportTo or a Sidecar.
+• If a ServiceEntry is only needed by a small number of workloads, limit its scope using exportTo or a Sidecar.

 DNS Proxying

 Istio offers a feature to proxy DNS requests.
-This allows Istio to capture DNS requests sent by the client and return a response directly.
-This can improve DNS latency, reduce load, and allow ServiceEntries, which otherwise would not be known to kube-dns, to be resolved.
+This allows Istio to capture DNS requests sent by the application and return responses directly.

-Note this proxying only applies to DNS requests sent by user applications; when resolution: DNS type ServiceEntries are used, the proxy has no impact on the DNS resolution of the Istio proxy.
+Note that DNS proxying only applies to DNS requests sent by user applications.
+When resolution: DNS type ServiceEntries are used, DNS proxying does not affect how the Istio proxy itself performs DNS resolution.

 Was this information useful?